OndrejKucera/knowledge_scala/Concurrency.md

   - concatenate a stream `1 #:: Stream(2)`
   - `take` or `takeWhile` methods can take just few items from the Stream

-- **Parallelism**
-  - Parallel collections are in `scala.collection.parallel.immutable` package can do parallel processing of elements in a collection
-  - Low-level threads and locks can increase accidental complexity and concurrency-related errors.
-But it’s easy to parallelize operations on a collection of data, in Scala
-  - Collection iterator - `map`, `filter`, `foldLeft`
-  - Immutable collections  has method `par` that converts them into parallel ones.
-  - If the operations invoked on the collection modify a global state, then the overall result of the computation is unpredictable—shared mutability is generally a bad idea.

-- **Actors**